Rani Khedira: VfB Stuttgart

 Khedira started his youth career at TV Oeffingen before moving to VfB Stuttgart in 2005, a year before his older brother, Sami, joined.
 After progressing the ranks of Stuttgart Academy, he began to play for the U16 side by 2009.
 He signed a contract with the club, keeping him until 2013.
 On 28 January 2012, Khedira had his debut for VfB Stuttgart II in the 3.
 Liga against FC Rot-Weiß Erfurt.
 During his time at VfB Stuttgart's reserves, he scored once for the side, in a 4–0 win over Wacker Burghausen on 8 September 2013.

 On 23 October 2012, Khedira was promoted to the first team of VfB Stuttgart.
 He extended his contract with the club on 28 January 2013 until June 2015.
-However throughout the 2012–13 season, Khedira never made his first team appearances, as he appeared the most of the season as an unused substitute.
+However throughout the 2012–13 season, Khedira never made his first team appearances, as he appeared for most of the season as an unused substitute.

 On 1 September 2013, Khedira made his Bundesliga debut for VfB Stuttgart in a 6–2 home victory against 1899 Hoffenheim.
 On 7 December 2013, when he made his first start for Stuttgart, in a 4–2 win over Hannover 96.
 From 29 January 2014 and 2 March 2014, he had a handful of starting his first team places.
 Although he lost his first team place later on, Khedira went on to make nine appearances for the club.